-- For pole replacements (i.e. renewals) and refurbishments, sources of data included: - o all completed condition related pole renewals - o pole refurbishments recorded in SAP - The quantity reported for pole renewals and pole refurbishments are based on actual materials allocated through identified Repex work categories in TasNetworks' financial systems.
+- For pole replacements (i.e. renewals) and refurbishments, sources of data included: - o all completed condition related pole renewals - pole refurbishments recorded in SAP - The quantity reported for pole renewals and pole refurbishments are based on actual materials allocated through identified Repex work categories in SAP.
 Each piece of material used that correlates to an asset category has been classified as such, enabling the pole replacements arising as a result from other Repex drivers to be identified and counted, for inclusion in the count of replacements. - For pole refurbishments, the staking of wooden poles and the reinstatement of steel / steel and concrete poles has been included.
 Steel and concrete pole reinstatements have been classified as concrete poles for the purposes of reporting.

-• TasNetworks records tasks against each pole that requires renewal or refurbishment, and the data provided reflects tasks recorded in SAP for any work under the Repex work categories.

-TasNetworks has trailed and introduced spun concrete fibre reinforced poles for some critical support structure poles, especially in HBLCA.
-These are listed as "Other" in Asset Age Profile for Poles.
-"The condition-based replacement of poles is not deemed to constitute an asset failure, based upon the definition provided.

-TasNetworks records pole failures in its risk database, and a tabular record of Asset Inspector's Pole Failure Inspection Reporting for each unassisted pole failures is also stored in TasNetworks' document management system.
-Unassisted pole failures are annually reported but are not reported in SAP and WASP as each suspected unassisted failure pole is forensically inspected by an Asset Inspector who then submits a Pole Failure Inspection Report that is risk reviewed and then recorded in the Document Management System.
-The annual summary is submitted in RIN Supporting References.
-The annual tally of unassisted pole failures is an important internal and internetwork benchmark for risk comparison, and for identifying dynamics in risk trends in pole failure in the population.
+- TasNetworks records tasks against each pole that requires renewal or refurbishment, and the data provided reflects tasks recorded in SAP for any work under the Repex work categories. - TasNetworks has trialed and introduced spun concrete fibre reinforced composite poles for some critical support structure poles, especially in High Bushfire Loss Consequence Area (HBLCA).
+These are listed as "Other" in Asset Age Profile for Poles. - "The condition-based replacement of poles is not deemed to constitute an asset failure, based upon the definition provided. - TasNetworks records pole failures in its risk database, and a tabular record of Asset Inspector's Pole Failure Inspection Reporting for each unassisted pole failures is also stored in TasNetworks' Document Management System (DM).
+Unassisted pole failures are annually reported but are not reported in SAP as each suspected unassisted failure pole is forensically inspected by an Asset Inspector.
+The Asset Inspector submits a Pole Failure Inspection Report that is risk reviewed and recorded in the DM.
+The annual summary is submitted in RIN supporting references.
+The annual tally of unassisted pole failures is an important internal and internetwork benchmark for risk comparison, and for identifying dynamics in risk trends in pole failure in the population. - Where an unassisted pole failure is also a staked pole, it is recorded as a staked failure and a pole failure. - For the breakdown of voltages for poles replaced by other drivers for Repex, the voltage has been assumed based on the ratio of other poles. - Pole number cluster at 1951 noted. - A few poles or line support structures with unknown installed date included at assessed age rather than left out. - Poles without installation dates include non- wood poles inherited from other organisations by restructure/amalgamations, and some emergency restorations after major historic bushfire events, using natural untreated poles felled nearby.